 Bitbucket Integration is used to connect Shippable DevOps Assembly Lines platform to bitbucket.org.
 There are 3 ways in which this type of integration can be added:

 - You sign in to Shippable with Bitbucket credentials.
 In this case, we automatically set up an Account Integration named

 Bitbucketfor you.
 This integration is the default one that we use when you enable CI projects for your repos and sync your permissions with Bitbucket.

-- Second, you can manually add this to your account integrations.
+- Second, you can manually add an integration by following instructions in the Creating an integration section below.
 This takes a Bitbucket APO

 Tokenvalue as input and gives you whatever level of access as the token has.